← back to blog

 • /api/student shows all students' information.

-• /api/student?filter=login shows all students' login credentials without any checks.
+• /api/student?filter=login shows students' login credentials without any checks (at least from what i could see).

 timeline